GeneralBlockchain/covid-19-chest-xray-lung-bounding-boxes-dataset/README.md

 ---

-## Introduction
+## About the Dataset

 This dataset is a total collection of 282 images with Lung Bounding Boxes of Chest X-ray Dataset of Novel Coronavirus (COVID-19) Cases.
+The annotation file is in COCO format.

-Each image contains two lung bounding boxes (Left Lung, Right Lung) with additional tags such as Finding, Modality, Sex, Survival, View.
+Each annotation contains two lung bounding boxes (Left Lung, Right Lung) with additional tags such as Finding, Modality, Sex, Survival, View.
 Each image was manually annotated by our radiologist.

 **Warning:** Do not claim diagnostic performance of a model without a clinical study!